tvandalovsky/tvandalovsky/README.md

 # Hi there 👋 :sunglasses:!
-## My name is Thomas Vandalovsky and I am a Software Engineer at Nuance x Microsoft
+## My name is Thomas Vandalovsky and I am a Software Engineer at Microsoft

 <!--